Drizin/CodegenCS/src/CodegenCS/README.md

 ## <a name="Action-ICodegenTextWriter-Args"></a> Using an Action\<ICodegenTextWriter> to invoke a method that requires arguments

-The prefered method of invoking subtemplates and passing arguments is ...
-But it's also possible to wrap any method into an `Action<ICodegenTextWriter>` like this:
+The prefered method of invoking subtemplates and passing arguments is using [`Template Interfaces`](#TemplateInterfaces), but it's also possible to wrap any method into an `Action<ICodegenTextWriter>` like this:

 ```cs
 // Regular C# void method being invoked explicitly (wrapped inside a new Action)